 My husband came right home and after understanding the situation called our doctor who insisted we come right in.
 Our son was sent to play with his best friend, and we headed to the hospital…with much dread.

 The first thing they did once we arrived was listen for a heartbeat and found it!
 It was such a relief.
 Next, they connected the ECG Monitor that shows the variability of the heart rate.
 It was minimal and that was not a good sign.
-After the medical team visited in the hallway for a few minutes the doctor informed us that they were going to do an emergency C-section.
+After visiting in the hallway for a few minutes the doctor informed us that they were going to do an emergency C-section.
 I was scared.
 I couldn’t even imagine what the problem was and was terrified to find out.

-They did the surgery under general anesthesia.
 As soon as I woke up, I asked, “How is my baby?”
 She was alive!
 But not doing well.
 She was born with a hemoglobin of 3 due to an umbilical cord hemorrhage.
 While 15 is optimal, 6 is considered the minimum acceptable.
 The level of hemoglobin needed is determined by the oxygen demand of the tissues and critical organs.
 Our daughter, whom we named Alison, did not have enough.

 Her body had replaced her blood with fluids, and she looked like an inflated balloon.
 Of course, we asked if she would make it.
 They told us the first step was to get the body to release the fluids and give her a blood transfusion.
 Our kind and gracious nurse told us she believed that girls were better fighters!
 She gave us hope.